- calls with unknown languages. Help transcribe recordings of people saying their languages by clicking here.

 - languages transcribed across - participants

-We don’t have recordings for a few numbers especially in rare and endangered languages.
+We don’t have recordings for some numbers, especially in rare and endangered languages.
 So we’ve included them as silences to hold space for them.
-We’ve also weighted the probability of those languages, so they will be heard more frequently.
+We’ve also weighted the probability of these languages, so they will be heard more frequently.

-We're expanding the series to other cities and looking to partner with cultural institutions and community groups including museums, galleries, libraries, schools, places of worship and indigenious groups.
-So if you want to hear your community email us at email@example.com.
+We're hoping to expand the series to other cities and looking to partner with cultural institutions and community groups including museums, galleries, libraries, schools, places of worship and indigenious groups.
+So if you want to hear your community email us at firstname.lastname@example.org.

 A Counting is the first project of Ekene Ijeoma and his lab Poetic Justice at MIT Media Lab.
 It was produced by members of his lab including Justin Blinder, Toby Holtzman, Dwayne Jones, Nina Lutz, and David Jiménez Moreno.